 18.5.
 Data compilation

-When primary data have been approved as reliable, the composite indicators such as value of output, value added and etc. are calculated from primary indicators.
-Statistical information is calculated by summing up the primary data by different breakdowns.
+Once the primary data are validated as reliable, composite indicators such as output, value added, etc. are derived from the primary indicators.
+Statistical information is then produced by aggregating the primary data according to the required breakdowns.

 18.6.
 Adjustment